Tutorial to develop a Spyder plugin#

 _ = get_translation("spyder_pomodoro_timer.spyder")

-• StatusBarWidget, a class derived from QWidget and SpyderWidgetMixin, which contains an icon, a label and a spinner (to show the plugin loading).
+• StatusBarWidget.
+A class derived from QWidget and SpyderWidgetMixin, which contains an icon, a label, and a spinner (to show the plugin loading).

-• BaseTimerStatus, a class derived from StatusBarWidget with an internal QTimer to periodically update its content.
+• BaseTimerStatus.
+A class derived from StatusBarWidget with an internal QTimer to periodically update its content.

 from spyder.api.widgets.mixins import SpyderWidgetMixin